Dr. Benjamin T. Chu Distinguished Lecture

 Lecture: "The Laboratory and the Cathedral: Both Can Be Places of Worship"

-St. Norbert College proudly welcomes 2026 Chu Lecture Speaker, Dr. Francis Collins.
-Dr. Collins is an internationally renowned physician-scientist who led the Human Genome Project and served under three presidents as the Director of the National Institute of Health (NIH) from 1993-2008.
+On April 17, 2026, St. Norbert College proudly welcomed 2026 Chu Lecture Speaker, Dr. Francis Collins, an internationally renowned physician-scientist who led the Human Genome Project and served under three presidents as the Director of the National Institute of Health (NIH).
 A former atheist, Dr. Collins became a Christian during his medical training, and went on to author books on faith and science, including The Road to Wisdom and The Language of God: A Scientist Presents Evidence for Belief.

 St. Norbert College thanks Chu Distinguished Lecture Platinum Sponsors